segmentio/segment-docs/src/engage/audiences/index.md

 ### Custom Traits

 You can also build Audiences based on custom traits.
 These traits can be collected from your apps when a user completes a form or signs up using an [Identify](/docs/connections/spec/identify) call.
 You can view these traits in the Profile explorer, as well.
+Custom Traits are mutable and update to the latest value seen by the user’s Identify events.
+If the last value for the trait was sent as `null` then the trait will no longer appear on the profile.

 ### Computed Traits